google/yggdrasil-decision-forests/documentation/rtd/convert_model.md

 ## Convert a a TensorFlow Decision Forests model to a Yggdrasil model

-A TensorFlow Decision Forests model directory contains a sub-dirctory containing a Yggdrasil model.
+A TensorFlow Decision Forests model directory contains a sub-directory containing a Yggdrasil model.
 In the next example, we create a TF-DF model in `/tmp/model`, and show the Yggdrasil model in `/tmp/model/assets`.